wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-8.md

-Title: Journal 8 - EWhat is the value?
+Title: Journal 8 - What is the value?
 Date: 2024-12-16
 Category: Posts
 Tags: azure-devops, automation, engineering, learning